IBM/extremal-python-dependencies/README.md

 # extremal-python-dependencies

-_A utility for installing extremal versions of dependencies for more robust test ing_
+_A utility for installing extremal versions of dependencies for more robust testing._

 Install extremal versions of package dependencies for more robust continuous integration testing, given a package that specifies its dependencies in a `pyproject.toml` file.